BenGladman/Towser/README.md

-# A telnet client for the browser using signalR #
+# Telnet in the browser using signalR #

-Signet is an application to allow access to telnet services from the browser.
+**Towser** is an application to allow access to telnet services from the browser.
 An telnet client runs on an IIS web server, and a terminal emulator runs in the browser.
-These two components communicate using signalR.
+These two components communicate using SignalR.

 ### Set up ###